 Request a Quotation

-For US$195 (on average) plus professional fees, you can obtain a single class trademark registration in Costa Rica in 5-9 months.
+On average, for US$185, plus professional fees, you can obtain a single class trademark registration in Costa Rica in 4 to 7 months.
 Why wait?

 The only filing requirement is a notarized Power of Attorney (download it here).
 It may be submitted up to 2 months after the filing date.